adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #70 Created a new array that is pushed into with only the messages that need to be displayed.
 This array will then be passed down so the messages can be displayed

+#71 YEEEEEAAAAAAA!!!!!
+IT WORKS EXACTLY AS INTENDED!!!!!
+YEEEEEAAAAAA!!!!!